Indian Gold Hallmarks

-Unlike British hallmarking (which is mandatory for all items of gold jewellery weighting more than 1g), gold jewellery made in India does not have to be hallmarked or assayed.
-For the consumer, there is therefore no guarantee that an item purchased contains the correct quantity of gold, or in-fact is gold at all!
+Unlike British hallmarking (which is mandatory for all items of gold jewellery weighing more than 1g), gold jewellery made in India does not have to be hallmarked or assayed.
+For the consumer, there is therefore no guarantee that an item purchased contains the correct quantity of gold, or in-fact, any gold at all!

 Occasionally, we’ll receive an item bought in Asia in good faith, seemingly stamped as being gold, but being fake.